top of page

 Where are the location of the cats or kittens?

-Unless stated otherwise, all our cats are in Texas (at our HQ in New Braunfels, or one of our wonderful fosters in Austin, New Braunfels, San Antonio, Spring, Bryan, Houston, Dallas, the Rio Grande Valkey, Laredo or Corpus Christi).
+Unless stated otherwise, all our cats are in Texas (at our HQ in New Braunfels, or one of our wonderful fosters in Austin, New Braunfels, San Antonio, Spring, Bryan, Houston, Dallas, the Rio Grande Valley, Laredo or Corpus Christi).
 We are NOT a brick and mortar organization.
 We do not set up viewing times before an application is approved as to not create churn for our fosters.

 Is in-state transport available?